-All of the teacher education programs offered through the School of Teaching and Learning are accredited by NCATE (National Council for Accreditation of Teacher Education), and are approved by the Minnesota Board of Teaching until 2014.
+All of the teacher education programs offered through the School of Teaching and Learning are accredited by National Council for Accreditation of Teacher Education (NCATE) and are approved by the Minnesota Board of Teaching.

 The Early Childhood major prepares students to teach in inclusionary programs serving children from infancy to 8 years old.
 These programs include childcare, Head Start, and Early Childhood Family Education, as well as public school kindergarten and first, second, and third grade classrooms.
 The Early Childhood major emphasizes collaboration with parents and other professional agencies that serve families with young children.

 The Elementary Inclusive Education major prepares students to teach kindergarten and elementary school children through sixth grade.
 Coursework prepares teacher candidates to excel as leaders in today's diverse classrooms.
 Candidates who declare Elementary Inclusive Education as their degree program take coursework in content and methods while participating in field based teaching activities in area partner elementary schools.
 Elementary Inclusive Education majors at Minnesota State University Moorhead spend many hours in the field each semester after acceptance into the teacher preparation program to prepare them for the challenging, rewarding profession of teaching.